Background pattern

 If you have taken more Paracetamol Kabi than you should, consult your doctor or pharmacist immediately.

-The most frequent symptoms in case of overdose appear within the first 24 hours and are: nausea, vomiting, anorexia, pallor, and abdominal pain.
-In case of overdose, inform the medical staff immediately due to the risk of irreversible liver damage.
+The most frequent symptoms in case of overdose appear during the first 24 hours and are: nausea, vomiting, anorexia, pallor and abdominal pain.
+In case of overdose, immediately inform the medical staff due to the risk of irreversible liver damage.

-As with all Paracetamol Kabi medicines, Paracetamol Kabi may cause side effects, although not everyone will experience them.
+Like all medicines, Paracetamol Kabi can cause side effects, although not everybody gets them.

 Common(may affect up to 1 in 10 people)